 Union University Hendersonville offers graduate degrees in Education, Nursing and Christian Studies.
 Adults wanting to complete an undergraduate degree have several options, whether they have earned college credit previously or not.

 The first Tuesday of each month, 5:30-7 p.m., Union University Hendersonville hosts an Open House.
 Faculty and staff are available to answer questions about degree and career options.
+Application fee is waived for Information Session participants.

 The mission of the School of Education is to prepare educators of character and competence who reflect Christ as they serve and lead in their schools and communities.